Western University logo

 MCAT & Prerequisites

 MCAT: Western uses the MCAT as a cutoff pre-interview.
-These cutoffs are determined on a yearly basis, based on the applicants' scores in the current cycle.
-For the 2024–2025 cycle, the cutoffs were:
+These cutoffs are determined on a yearly basis based on the competitiveness of the applicant pool.

 Prerequisites: There are no specific prerequisite courses or preferred degree programs.

-SWOMEN Pathway: Applicants who completed all 4 years of high school and graduated in certain Southwestern Ontario counties are considered through a separate pathway.
-This pathway allows for MCAT flexibility – a minimum of 125 in each MCAT section that Western is considering that year.
+Pathway Programs: Applicants who completed all 4 years of high school and graduated in certain Southwestern Ontario counties are considered through a separate pathway.
+This pathway allows for MCAT flexibility – a minimum of 125 in each MCAT section.
 Other admissions statistics remain the same.
 For more details, visit the Southwestern Ontario Pathway .

 Prerequisites